jshmllr/tokyn/docs/06-operationalization.md

 Once you have tokens and a small set of component recipes, this entire playbook becomes a consistent visual language instead of a bag of tricks.

+---

+## Credits

+This operationalization guide synthesizes techniques from all contributors to this playbook.
+For detailed attribution of specific techniques, see the footnotes in each section document and the [Credits and Sources](07-credits-appendix.md) appendix.